- Faith and Worship

 Meditation: Father Rubén Quinteros, pastor, Immaculate Heart of Mary, North Little Rock (Marche)

-Meditation: Betsy Wiederkehr Huss, Blessed John Newman University Parish, Jonesboro
+Meditation: Betsy Wiederkehr Huss, St. John Newman University Parish, Jonesboro

 Meditation: Edward Dodge, Teacher, Catholic High School, Little Rock